French Church says gay marriage law just for the few

 But he would not take to the streets himself.
 "My function is not to lead the political action, it's to awaken consciences and alert my fellow citizens when I think there is reason to do so," he said.

-Lay Catholic groups organized protests in 75 cities around France last month and plan more in mid-November.
-The Church could organize a large demonstration but is wary of adopting too prominent a role in an emotional political debate.
+Lay Catholic groups organised protests in 75 cities around France last month and plan more in mid-November.
+The Church could organise a large demonstration but is wary of adopting too prominent a role in an emotional political debate.

 The cardinal said parliamentarians should be able to vote on the law according to their consciences, saying: "We appeal to their sense of the common good, which cannot be reduced to the sum of particular interests."